 What If I Choose a Friend or Business Associate?

-And, like family members, they may also agree to work cheap!
+And, like family members, they may agree to work cheap!

 Should I Choose an Institution Instead?